Canker Sores: A Closer Look at These Mysterious Ulcers

 What are Canker Sores?

-Canker sores, also known as Aphthous Stomatitis, are common mouth ulcers that can make your life a bit uncomfortable.
-"Aphthae, derived from the Greek word 'Aphthi,' meaning 'to set on fire,' and 'Stomatitis,' referring to the inflammation of mouth tissues.
+Canker sores, also known as Aphthous Stomatitis, are common mouth ulcers that can make life a bit uncomfortable.
+The term "Aphthae" comes from the Greek word Aphthi, meaning "to set on fire," while "Stomatitis" simply refers to inflammation of the mouth.

-Almost everyone will experience these unpleasant sores at some point in life.
-For some, it's more frequent, with multiple outbreaks each year.
-This is called Recurrent Aphthous Ulcers, and it affects about 25% of the world's population (3).
-The good news is, they're not infections, so you can't spread them to others.
+Nearly everyone experiences canker sores at some point.
+For some people, they occur more frequently, with multiple outbreaks each year.
+This condition is known as Recurrent Aphthous Ulcers and affects about 25% of the population.
+The good news is that canker sores aren’t contagious, so they can’t be spread to others.

-These ulcers can vary in appearance, size, and shape from small round or oval sores to larger and more numerous ones.
-They usually heal on their own, but the more severe the outbreak, the longer it takes for them to go away.
+These ulcers can vary in size, shape, and appearance—ranging from small, round or oval sores to larger clusters.
+Although they typically heal on their own, more severe outbreaks may take longer to go away.

 The Stages of Canker Sores